core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 ## Using names in keys

 The yang-data extensions encoded using names are carried in a CBOR map containing a single item pair.
-The key of this item is set to the namespace qualified name of the YANG template container, the value is set the CBOR encoding of this container as defined in {{name}}.
+The key of this item is set to the namespace qualified name of the yang-data extension container, the value is set the CBOR encoding of this container as defined in {{name}}.

-This example shows a serialization example of the yang-errors template as defined in {{-comi}} using names as defined {{name}}.
+This example shows a serialization example of the yang-errors yang-data extension as defined in {{-comi}} using names as defined {{name}}.

 CBOR diagnostic notation: